f-lab-edu/SEABW-wallet-app/README.md

 ![image](https://github.com/JunnieLee/cosmo-RN/assets/33515577/753cbe05-bd53-4ade-85fa-c9eb8b0a4793)

-This wallet app contains QR codes for conference check-ins and coupons usable in nearby shopping malls, and it provides information about the conference.
+This wallet app contains QR codes for conference check-ins and coupons usable in nearby shopping malls, and it also provides information about the conference.

 ## Available Scripts